DSpace/RestContract/vocabularyEntryDetails.md

 Attributes:
 * id: the unique id of the entry
-* value: the textual value of the entry
+* value: the preferred value to store for the entry
+* display: the preferred value to display for the entry
 * selectable: in an hierachical vocabulary it could be required to allow the selection only of leaves in the tree
 * otherInformation: an map of additional string attributes useful to provide more context in the UI for the selection

 Exposed links:
 * vocabulary: the vocabulary that the entry belong to
 * parent: for hierarchical vocabulary, the detail entry parent of the current detail entry, if any
-* childrens: for hierarchical vocabulary, the list of children detail entries, if any
+* children: for hierarchical vocabulary, the list of children detail entries, if any

 Return codes:
 * 200 OK - if the operation succeed